michael-nix/Other/BADMATH/A Slower, Less Accurate Error Function.md

 It turns out that one of my hobbies is dreaming up terrible one line functions in MATLAB that mimic real math.
 Or rather, make worse versions of built in math functions.
 Slower, less accurate.
 This one is a normalized Gaussian function made up from a sum of discrete Fourier series components.
 Since Gaussians are generally symmetric about zero, $n$ is the number of cosines used to construct it, $s$ is $\sigma$, the standard deviation, and $T$ is the period of the series (since Fourier series repeat).
 This one I put into its own file, `badgauss`, somewhere in the same folder as this file.

 Other than the deepest recesses of my mind, where in the hell did this come from?
-And, can we use it as the basis for building up another terrible approximation of, say, and error function?
+And, can we use it as the basis for building up another terrible approximation of, say, an error function?

 When you look up, "how to do a Fourier transform for a Gaussian," on the internet, the first thing you see is the Wolfram MathWorld answer which boils down to, "it's just a cosine transform because sines are odd, and then you look it up in Abramowitz and Stegun."
 This is not a satisfying answer.
 There are some standard derivations out there, working through the actual math nicely, but they're boring and I found them hard to follow.
 Which is why it took me so long to type this up.
 But then I found a good one posted online by Konstantinos Derpanis at York University.
 Here it is: